BS in Business Administration (Business Analytics)

 Computer Literacy

-All business majors must meet spreadsheet competency prior to taking 100-level business courses.
-This requires completing MIS 10, Spreadsheet Skills (or equivalent).
+All business majors must meet spreadsheet competency prior to taking upper division courses in the major.
+This requires completing MIS 10 (or equivalent),

 Minimum Grade Requirements